ryanwa18/ryanwardtech.com/content/blog/guides/how-to-install-spotify-cover-art-display/index.md

 ---
-title: How to Setup a Spotify Cover Art Display
+title: How to Setup a Spotify Cover Art Display with Raspberry Pi
 date: "2021-01-01"
 description: "A full build guide for creating an 'always on' display for showing the cover art of any song playing on your Spotify account.
 This build uses a raspberry pi zero and a led matrix by Adafruit."
 ---